-- 11. Section 24 of the Act together with rule 26 of the GOsC (Health Committee) (Procedure) Rules 2000 (the HC Rules) provides that, where the HC is satisfied that it is necessary to do so in order to protect members of the public, it may impose an ISO at two different stages of its procedures as follows: - i) where an allegation against a registered osteopath has been referred to the HC and the HC has not reached a decision on the matter; and/or - ii) where the HC has reached a relevant decision3 on any such allegation. - 12.
-An ISO made in a case falling within point i) will cease to have effect when the HC reaches a decision in respect of the allegation in question. - 13.
-An ISO made in a case falling within point ii) will cease to have effect: - if there is no appeal against the decision, when the period for appealing (28 days) expires; or - if there is an appeal against the decision, when the appeal is withdrawn or otherwise disposed of.

-14. In addition:

-- The osteopath has a right to appear before the HC to argue his case and question any witnesses called by the GOsC. - The osteopath has the right to be legally represented. - The HC may decide to proceed in the absence of the osteopath. - A medical assessor may be present at the hearing.
+- 11. Section 24 of the Act together with rule 26 of the GOsC (Health Committee) (Procedure) Rules 2000 (the HC Rules) provides that, where the Health Committee is satisfied that it is necessary to do so in order to protect members of the public, it may impose an interim suspension order at two different stages of its procedures: - i) where an allegation against an osteopath has been referred to the Health Committee and the Committee has not reached a decision on the matter; and/or - ii) where the Committee has reached a relevant decision on any such allegation. - 12.
+An interim suspension order made in a case falling within point i) will cease to have effect when the Committee reaches a decision in respect of the allegation in question. - 13.
+An interim suspension order made in a case falling within point ii) will cease to have effect: - if there is no appeal against the decision, when the period for appealing (28 days) expires; or - if there is an appeal against the decision, when the appeal is withdrawn or otherwise disposed of. - 14.
+In addition: - the osteopath has a right to appear before the Health Committee to argue their case and question any witnesses called by the GOsC. - the osteopath has the right to be legally represented. - the Health Committee may decide to proceed in the absence of the osteopath. - a medical assessor may be present at the hearing.

-Referral Process
+Referral process

-15. The Committee has delegated the function of deciding whether an ISO should be considered at a hearing to the relevant Chair of either the IC or PCC/HC.
-When determining whether a hearing is appropriate4, the Chair shall have regard to all the circumstances of the case and should provide written reasons for every decision made as to whether an ISO hearing should be convened or not.
+15. The Committee has delegated the function of deciding whether an interim suspension order should be considered at a hearing to the relevant Chair of either the Investigating Committee or the Professional Conduct Committee/Health Committee.
+When determining whether a hearing is appropriate, the Chair shall have regard to all the circumstances of the case and should provide written reasons for every decision made about whether an interim suspension order hearing should be convened or not.